sjovanovic/listen-and-speak/README.md

 - 🗣️ Speech Recognition: Whisper model for accurate transcription

-- 🔊 Speech Synthesis: Kokoro model for natural-sounding speech
+- 🔊 Speech Synthesis: KittenTTS model for natural-sounding speech

 - 📦 Modular Design: Easy to integrate into any web project